jlonthegrea/SVG-LOGO_MAKER-10/README.md

 ## Description

 Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an svg file.
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.The application uses circles, triangles, and squares to create logos for the user.

 ## User Story